SmogDr/edar_coursebook/docs/10-measure.md

 Upper detection limits are typically obtained from instrument manufacturers (as opposed to experiment) because, while it's usually safe to repeatedly measure *blanks* for LOD/LOQ determinations, you run the risk of breaking the instrument if you overload it with signal!

 ### Precision {#precision}
 In measurement science the term *precision* means "repeatability" or "instrument variability".
-A precise measurement (made by a single instrument) is one that provides the same (or nearly the same) answer each time you take the measurement.
+A precise measurement device is one that provides the same (or nearly the same) answer each time you make the measurement.
 This assumes, of course, that the thing being measured remains unchanged.
 Human vision is something that suffers from imprecision, especially as you get older (your eyesight usually gets worse).
 Look at the image below quickly and try to decode the letters you see.
 If I asked you to identify this text quickly (in 10 seconds or less) once per day for a week, you might give me 7 different answers.
 That's not a precise measurement.

 <div class="figure" style="text-align: center">
 <img src="./images/blurry_text.png" alt="Blurry vision is imprecise: repeated measures could lead to different answers" width="500" />